-Forget what Pinterest and YouTube tutorials tried to convince you because, for many of us, doing nail-art at home is fucking hard.
-You can barely swipe on a singular shade of polish without getting it all over my cuticles, let alone free-hand any sort of nail-art design.
+Forget about the content of Pinterest and YouTube tutorials trying to convince you, because for many of us, making nail art at home is really difficult.
+You can hardly apply a single polish without letting it spread all over my cuticle, let alone draw any type of nail design freehand.

-Still, there are a few key items that can get the job done without depleting my energy or paycheck.
-Even Gina Edwards and Miss Pop, both long-time nail artists whose work you’ve definitely seen in magazines and on runways, let their professional tools rest sometimes in favor of a DIY hack.
-In fact, Miss Pop even used a paper towel to create a textured look during the most recent Milan Fashion Week.
+Nevertheless, there are still some key elements that can complete the work without consuming my energy or salary.
+Even Gina Edwards and Miss Pop are long-term nail artists you must have seen in magazines and fashion shows, and their professional tools are sometimes used for DIY hackers.
+In fact, at the recent Milan Fashion Week, Miss Pop even used tissues to create a textured look.

-Here are some home tools which you can use on your nails for a perfect nail art.
+Here are some home tools which you can use on your nails for perfect nail art.

 Hole Reinforcement Stickers:

-To create these neon tips, I started with a set of neutral-colored press-ons by Kiss but you can totally use your bare, natural nails as a base or paint them a different color first.
-I laid one sticker across each nail near the very top, trying my best to make all the spacing even before painting the tips with two coats of lime-green nail polish by MiniLuxe.
-Before the second coat dried down, I used tweezers to pull off the stickers as smoothly as possible.
+To create these neon heads, I started with a set of neutral color presses from Kiss, but you can use bare natural nails as a base or paint them in different colors first.
+I put a sticker on each nail near the top and I tried to make up all the space before I even applied the tip with two coats of MiniLuxe Lime Green Nail Polish.
+Before the second coat dries, I use tweezers to peel off the sticker as gently as possible.

-Here’s where things get kind of messy but very, very fun.
-A toothpick and any combination of nail polishes provide endless ways to make a marbled design like the one I created above with OPI’s Big Apple Red and Black Onyx.
-My absurdly gothic look required just three steps: paint a thick coat of red on one side of the nail, paint a thick coat of black on the other, and drag the tip of the toothpick back and forth through the polish until it all warped together.
+This is where things get a bit tricky but very, very interesting.
+Any combination of toothpicks and nail polish provides countless ways to create marbled designs, like the one I created earlier with OPI’s Big Apple Red and Black Onyx.
+My ridiculous goth look only requires three steps: apply a thick red coat to one side of the nail, a thick black coat to the other side, and then move the tip of the toothpick back and forth on the polish Drag until they all warp.

-Again, there’s no cut-and-dry rule for using this tool.
-You can place the pick in the middle of the nail polish and circle it outward for a hypnotic swirl, or drag polish vertically instead of horizontally as I did.
-Using two shades makes the process and little faster, but there’s really no limit to the number of colors you can combine with this method.
+Again, there are no simple rules for using this tool.
+You can place the spike in the middle of the nail polish and circle a hypnotic vortex outward, or drag the nail polish vertically instead of horizontally as I did.
+Using two shades will make the process a bit faster, but there is really no limit to the number of colors you can combine using this method.